MBA, MBA in Technology Commercialization, Project-Based MBA, and Graduate Certificate Admission Requirements

 - Why would you choose Westminster College’s Gore School of Business graduate program as your preferred program?

-- Two letters of recommendation from academic or professional colleagues who can address the candidate’s academic and interpersonal skills relevant to the program.
+- One letter of recommendation from academic or professional colleagues who can address the candidate’s academic and interpersonal skills relevant to the program.

 - Professional résumé detailing professional work experience, including relevant job titles, work experience, areas of responsibility, and other related activities.